SchlossLab/MiSeq_WetLab_SOP/MiSeq_WetLab_SOP.md

 ***5.5) Cleanup, Normalization, and Pooling***

-Use the SequalPrep Normalization Plate Kit
+Use the SequalPrep Normalization Plate Kit.
+These steps can be automated on an epMotion system.

-1. Transfer 18 ul of PCR product from PCR plate to corresponding well on the normalization plate.
+1. Transfer 15 ul of PCR product from PCR plate to corresponding well on the normalization plate.

-2. Add 18 ul of Binding Buffer.
+2. Add 15 ul of Binding Buffer.
 Mix by pipetting, sealing, vortexing, and spinning briefly.

 3. Incubate at room temperature for 60 minutes.
 Plate can be incubated